zup-academy/java-spring-aws-dynamodb-plugin/README.md

-## Java Spring AWS DynamoDB Plugin
+## Java Spring Data DynamoDB Plugin

 The **java-spring-aws-dynamodb-plugin** is a plugin to enable and configure Spring Data DynamoDB in Spring Boot Java application.